 EPP and XLP present with similar clinical findings; XLP may have more severe manifestations.
 The hallmark is painful photosensitivity after brief exposures to sunlight.
 Symptoms are therefore worse in spring and summer and may begin in infancy or early childhood.
-Itch or discomfort is experienced in sun-exposed skin after minutes to hours and progresses to pain with more prolonged exposure.
+Itch, tingling, or burning is experienced in sun-exposed skin after minutes to hours and progresses to pain with more prolonged exposure.
 Pain may last for hours up to a week and may be severe and incapacitating.
 Babies with EPP may cry on exposure to sunlight, and older children and adults may become sun avoidant, which can affect overall quality of life.

 Edema and sometimes purpura of sun-exposed skin may be the only acute physical finding.
 Redness and petechiae may be seen.
 Vesicles and crusted erosions occur infrequently.
-Signs of chronicity include superficial scars on nose and cheeks and radial scars around the mouth.
-The skin may appear thickened over the central face and small joints of the dorsal hands.
+Signs of chronicity include superficial scars on the nose and cheeks and radial scars around the mouth.
+The skin may appear thickened and wrinkled over the central face and small joints of the dorsal hands.

 E80.0 – Hereditary erythropoietic porphyria

 - Phototoxic drug eruptions – Shorten the time it takes for sunburn to occur.
 Culprit drugs include doxycycline and NSAIDs.

 - Polymorphous light eruption – Itch, not pain, and papulovesicles predominate.